-2. People are searching for information and content to meet essential needs of Canadian consumers searched online for "what's open near me"4
+2. People are searching for information and content to meet essential needs

 With retailers adapting to delivery or online models, people are looking for clear, specific information about where, how, and when they can get what they need.

 Searches for "curbside pickup" and "home delivery" have grown by 70% and over 100%, respectively over the week ending March 283